rblack42/math-magik/rst/introduction.rst

 In 2018, I finally retired after spending 20 years in the USAF, several years consulting, then a 17 year period teaching Computer Science at Austin Community College, in Austin, Texas.
-My wife and I moved to Kansas City to be near family and I joined the Heart of America Free Flight Association.
+My wife and I moved to Kansas City to be near family and I joined the |HAFFA| group.
 Once again, I was back in the world of model aviation, and again began building indoor and outdoor rubber-powered airplanes.

 Building Plans
 **************